 These innovations are still in the works on The Ray.
 We can’t wait until they come to life and work together with our regenerative highway ecosystem.
-Until then, you can check here to follow our plans, new partnerships, timelines and progress.

 We’re interested in finding ways that solar energy generation can combine with other much-needed, functional highway innovations on The Ray.
 Specifically, solar noise barriers, which would help reduce highway noise while capturing valuable solar energy.
 In partnership with Innovia Technology, we have completed an extensive research of the opportunities for integrated solar noise barriers.